Wagga Wagga Country Club

 Wagga when you do not believe you are playing a real life course.
 The planting is diverse, but looks very realistic, and the panorama is

-…and pretty much a joy to play, too.
+A joy to play.
 The photo-realism helps enormously, as do the little touches, such as grass paths and the

 roadside areas, that help you feel really immersed.
 Perhaps the course is a little lacking in holes of genuine strategy, but it's only a